molinwang/Measurement-Error-Misclassification/README.md

 regCablibRSW.R: the attenuation factor-based regression calibration method.

-For what covariates to be included in the outcome model and the measurement error/calibration model, please read:
+Regarding what covariates to be included in the outcome model and the measurement error/calibration model, please read:

 Wenze Tang, Donna Spiegelman, Xiaomei Liao, Molin Wang*.
 Causal selection of covariates in regression calibration for mismeasured continuous exposure.
 Epidemiology.
 2024 May 1;35(3):320-8.